kmggh/python-number-puzzle/README.md

 The solution
 ------------

-It turns out, apparently, that any number of the form 21<x>78 is a solution where <x> is zero or more 9's.
+It turns out, apparently, that any number of the form 21x78 is a solution where x is zero or more 9's.